Solea™ Operation Manual SOTIRIA Technology · Version 260220

 No response from one node Wrong slave ID Acoustic = 1, Magnetic/IMU/Env = 2

-Intermittent timeouts Electrical noise Relocate cable away from noise sources
+Intermittent timeouts Electrical noise Relocate the cable away from sources of electrical noise

 Data reads 0 or NaN Sensor hardware fault Power cycle the device (OFF then ON)

-Magnetic saturated / not changing Strong magnetic field Relocate device; check for nearby magnets
+Magnetic saturated / not changing Strong magnetic field Relocate the device and/or check for nearby magnets or ferromagnetic objects

 Magnetic fluctuates a lot Motion artifacts Stabilize the device